-To view the PTP service, select PTP tab on the left and the Status tab above. "+35" is the Current UTC-PTP Offset in seconds.
-Figure C.35 illustrates the status of PTP.
+To view the PTP service, select PTP tab on the left and the Status tab above. "+35" is the Current UTC/PTP Offset in seconds.
+Note that PTP time is referenced to International Atomic Time (TAI, from the French name Temps atomique international).
+The time offset may change from time to time when leap seconds are added.
+Figure C.43 illustrates the status of PTP.

-Figure C.35: PTP Status Page
+Figure C.43: PTP Status Page